Whitehall Halt railway station

-Whitehall Halt railway station served the town of Honiton, historically in Devonshire, England, from 1933 to 1963 on the Culm Valley Light Railway.
+Whitehall Halt railway station existed on the Culm Valley Light Railway in Devon, England, from 1933 to 1963.

 History

 The station was opened on 27 February 1933 by the Great Western Railway.
 It was situated on the west side of Station Road.
 It had a siding, although there were no freight facilities.
 Great Western Railway tickets showed it as Whitehall Crossing Halt.
 The station closed on 9 September 1963.
 Some of the platform still survives.